Mary Kay and Johnny

-Mary Kay and Johnny is an American situation comedy starring real-life married couple Mary Kay and Johnny Stearns.
-It was the first sitcom broadcast on a network television in the United States.
+Mary Kay and Johnny is an American sitcom starring real-life married couple Mary Kay and Johnny Stearns.
+It was the first sitcom broadcast on a television network in the United States.
 Mary Kay and Johnny initially aired live on the DuMont Television Network before moving to CBS and then NBC.

 Format

 Plots centered around a bank employee and his "zany, but not dumb" wife and the problems that they encountered.
 Much of the activity occurred in the couple's apartment in Greenwich Village.

-A review in the March 6, 1948, issue of the trade publication Billboard began, "This program comes close to being a model tele[vision] show.
-In detailing the adventures, mainly domestic, of a young married couple, Johnny and Mary Kay Stearns have come up with charming and fresh material, which always takes into consideration that there are cameras taking everything in."
-Later in the review, however, the author wrote, "At times the show got just a bit too cute" with the female star squealing too much and the story falling into familiar family sitcom patterns.
+The March 6, 1948, issue of the trade publication Billboard gave a mostly favorable review, "This program comes close to being a model tele[vision] show.
+In detailing the adventures, mainly domestic, of a young married couple, Johnny and Mary Kay Stearns have come up with charming and fresh material, which always takes into consideration that there are cameras taking everything in," although the column's author objected to the show's usage of familiar sitcom tropes such as "the dreary old tolerant-husband-with-a-dumb-wife pattern."